skip to main content

 To afford these, a first-time buyer couple would require a combined salary ranging between €108,000 and €146,000.

-"You're not going to be able to deliver anything close to affordability even in cost-rental schemes with these all-in developments," he said.
+"You're not going to be able to deliver anything close to affordability even in cost-rental schemes with these all-in developments," he said

 "Do you accept that there is now a problem here that you didn’t fully anticipate in your plan," he asked.

-Mr Ó Broin asked if the Government’s housing plan would be revised to reflect this new information, calling it information the minister "clearly" did not have when he produced the plan.
+Mr Ó Broin also asked if the Government’s housing plan would be revised to reflect this new information, calling it information the minister "clearly" did not have when he produced the plan.

-He also said the Government has reduced apartment design standards to allow "higher density, smaller and darker" developments.
+He said the Government has reduced apartment design standards to allow "higher density, smaller and darker" developments.

-In response, Mr Browne said apartment specifications are being "brought back in line with what would be standard across the European Union".
+Mr Browne said apartment specifications are being "brought back in line with what would be standard across the European Union".

 'Viability and affordability'

-In his opening statement to the committee, he called housing "the defining social and economic challenge of our time".
+The minister said his department has taken significant measures to support "viability and affordability", calling housing "the defining social and economic challenge of our time".

 Mr Ó Broin asked who is going to buy apartments at the prices detailed in the report.